joe-p/algo-edu/resources/en-US/smart_contracts.md

 ---

-# Application State
+# Application State: Global Storage

-* Global state
 * 64 key/value pairs
 * Limited to 128 bytes per key/value pair
-* Local state
+* Can be read by any app on-chain

+---

+# Application State: Local Storage
   * 16 key/value pairs *per account*
   * Limited to 128 bytes per key/value pair
+  * Can be read by any app on-chain
   * Accounts must opt-in
   * Can be cleared by end-user
+---
+# Application State: Box Storage
+  * "Unlimited" named storage segments
+  * Up to 32kb per box
+  * Can only be read by the app that created the box

 ---